mjmarin/ucoswirlR/README.md

 By [Manuel J. Marin-Jimenez ](https://github.com/mjmarin)

-# Quick start
-Download file '.swc' in your computer.

 First of all, make sure you have installed 'swirl' library in your R system.
-Otherwise, type
+Otherwise, type in the R console
 ```R
    install.packages("swirl")
 ```

+# Quick start
+Download file '.swc' in your computer.

 Then, in the R console, type
 ```R